StevenBlack/hackfest/readme.md

 consiming 12,350,000 Watts (12.4 GW) of electrical power.

 In comparison, the LG-2 power generating station in Baie James is capable of generating 5,616 MW (5.6 GW) of electrical power.
-Which means, the Bitcoin network is presently consuming the equivalent of about 2.2 LG-2 power generating stations.
+Which means, the Bitcoin network is presently consuming **the equivalent of about 2.2 LG-2 power generating stations**.

 #### Calculating the electrical power consumption of the Bitcoin network (from financial constraints)

 The Bitcoin network presently generates 144 blocks per day, and each block is worth 6.25 BTC plus about 4% in fees.
 So the daily reward is about 936 BTC per day.

-At a price of $38,500 CAD per BTC, the daily mining reward is worth CAD $36,000,00 per day, or CAD $1.5 million per hour.
+At a price of $38,500 CAD per BTC, the daily mining reward is worth CAD $36,000,000 per day, or CAD $1.5 million per hour.

 At a price of 7.8¢/kWh (in Québec), the Bitcoin network would be presently consuming 19.2 GW of electrical power at breakeven.
-Which is about 3.5 LG-2 power generating stations.
+Which is **about 3.5 LG-2 power generating stations**.